Transition from contact to hydrodynamic lubrication over rough surfaces: Conclusion and outlook

 where $F_f$ denotes the amount of the normal load supported by the fluid.
 From this result, one can define a characteristic transition speed at which the load carried by the fluid becomes significant,

 The resulting phase diagram (Fig.~\ref{fig11}), expressed in the plane of dimensionless speed and dimensionless roughness, summarizes the different lubrication regimes identified in this work.
 At fixed roughness, increasing the sliding speed drives the system successively from boundary to mixed and finally to hydrodynamic lubrication.
 Conversely, at fixed speed, decreasing the surface roughness induces the same sequence of transitions.
+The sequence of three lubrication regimes described above persists only while the boundary-to-mixed and mixed-to-hydrodynamic transition lines remain distinct.
+For sufficiently large roughness amplitudes, the minimum friction predicted in the mixed-lubrication regime exceeds the boundary friction coefficient $\mu_0$.
+In that case, the boundary-to-mixed and mixed-to-hydrodynamic transition lines merge, resulting in a direct transition from boundary to hydrodynamic lubrication.
+In this case, the friction coefficient varies monotonically with sliding velocity, and the velocity-weakening branch disappears.
 A key conclusion of this analysis is that the classical notion of the Stribeck curve can be naturally generalized to a multidimensional framework, provided that appropriate dimensionless parameters are used to capture the microscopic properties of the contacting surfaces.
+The present framework is restricted to statistically rough surfaces described by Persson's contact theory.
+An interesting extension would be to investigate how deterministic surface textures modify the lubrication transitions and the associated phase diagram~\cite{choo2008,peng2021bending,peng2021elastohydrodynamic,kargar2025non,minten2026hydrodynamic}.